Siddharthm10/Face_Recognition_and_detection/Readme.md

       - Potential Problems we might face: If there are multiple faces in an image(or multiple motions), it is not clear that how should we crop the image.

     - Another Potential Solution: Taking neural network zero logic to our advantage paint the entire region except the motion detected contour with black color.
 This will cause easy calculations and less computational time (probably)
+  - Solved:
+    - Made a new pipeline to work with face_recognition task.(uses different face detection and recognition networks)

+---
+## Workflow:

+- bin - trash
+- blog - blog written for publication
+- camera_access - code for accessing the cameras (testing phase not important for the main code)
+- face_recognition - contains several implementations of face recognition
+- motion_detection - contains two implementation for motion detection

+---